 Parkinson’s disease is a neurodegenerative disorder that impacts nearly one million people in the United States and more than ten million people worldwide.
 Parkinson’s disease can severely limit quality of life for patients and the total economic impact exceeds $50 million a year in the U.S. alone.

-The Jaconette L. Tietze Young Scientist Award will enable Marie Davis and her lab to investigate a potential role for the gene GBA in abnormal protein aggregation associated with Parkinson’s disease.
+The John H. Tietze Stem Cell Scientist Award will enable Marie Davis and her lab to investigate a potential role for the gene GBA in abnormal protein aggregation associated with Parkinson’s disease.
 The study will attempt to shed light on a poorly understand aspect of the disease – specifically, how the spread of these protein aggregates throughout the brain correlate with disease progression.
 The researchers will use patient-derived induced pluripotent stem cells to grow neurons and astrocytes (cells that help neurons function normally).
 Their goal is to better understand how mutations in GBA interact with astrocytes to determine the fate of neurons, potentially pointing to new therapeutic strategies that could slow or halt the progression of PD.

 “This award is incredibly helpful for me to grow my new lab in these new promising directions involving stem cell-derived models,” says Davis.
 “I am grateful to the Tietzes and to ISCRM for this amazing support.”

 Complex tissue structures like the heart or kidney contain numerous and diverse cell types that must communicate with each other in order to main healthy functioning.
 But what happens to this critical inter-cellular communications when disease strikes?